FeiYao-Edinburgh/CS-hardware-software/README.md

 2. Ctrl-u: deletes from the beginning to the position of the cursor of the line.
 3. Ctrl-k: deletes from the position of the cursor to the end of the line
 4. Ctrl-y: to paste the deleted/cutted lines from 1, 2, and 3.
 5. Ctrl-left-arrow (or Alt-b): moves cursor back one word.
+Also works for markdown!
 6. Ctrl-right-arrow (or Alt-c): moves cursor forward one word.
 7. Ctrl-a: moves cursor back the beginning of the line.
 8. Ctrl-e: moves cursor to the end of the line.